parcr/lifeactuary/README.md

 This package is still under development and further useful and interesting functions will be available any time soon.

-You should also visit [MIT License](https://en.wikipedia.org/wiki/MIT_License) to download the file *"soa_tables"* containing a set of tables, namely the ones used in the examples in the manual.
+You should also visit [lifeactuary at github](https://github.com/parcr/lifeactuary) to download the folder *"soa_tables"* containing a set of tables, namely the ones used in the examples in the manual.